ChrisVilches/Ruby-Behavior-Tree/memo.md

 ## Task-only decorators

 There might be the need to implement decorators that can only have a task child (as opposed to having a selector/sequence node as a child, etc).
 How can I implement this?
 I can probably add just a simple check to make sure the decorator has a task node, but I'd need to think how to make it elegant.

+## Rename TaskBase to Task

+Consider renaming it, because this class will be used by users (programmers), and the name is a bit long.